Lazarus Planet: Dark Fate

-Huntress goes to Arkham Tower where she confronts Onomatopoeia and other serial killers who are being controlled by Killer Moth due to the Lazarus Explosion.
+Huntress goes to Arkham Tower and confronts Onomatopoeia and other serial killers who are being controlled by Killer Moth due to the Lazarus Explosion.
 The Doom Patrol are confronted by monstrous clowns who are a kidnapped group of military men.
 Jules Jordan and their friend Micah receive powers from the Still Force and Avery Ho confronts them to offer help.
 While visiting their grandmother's grave in Gotham City's Chinatown, demon hunter Xanthe Zhou fends off an attack from several jiangshi with help from Cassandra Cain.
 John Constantine arrives to track down necromantic energy but the necromantic energy appears and captures Cain.

 Aftermath

 Batman vs. Robin

-Possessing Batman's body, Nezha takes Damain back to the Batcave and demands King Fire Bull's whereabouts.
+Possessing Batman's body, Nezha takes Damian back to the Batcave and demands King Fire Bull's whereabouts.
 Damian is able to escape the Batcave on his motorcycle but Nezha takes control of a Batmobile and gives chase.
 Talia radios Damian and informs him that Nezha's spirit has left his body and has been fully transferred into his father but warns him that exorcising Nezha would cause Batman to die from his earlier wounds.
 The Monkey Prince arrives and rescues Damian from Nezha and informs him that Nezha will become stronger the longer he stays in Batman's body.
 Damian formulates a plan to defeat Nezha and save his father.
 Damain lures Nezha to a Gotham City rooftop, where he, the Bat-Family (Nightwing, Red Hood, Tim Drake, Barbara Gordon, Cassandra Cain and Stephanie Brown) and the Monkey Prince subdue Nezha long enough for Zatanna, Enchantress and Pigsy to arrive with Nezha's body.
-The three sorcerers are able to transfer and bind Nezha's spirit back into his body with the Red Armillary Sash, but Batman is left mortally wounded.
+The three sorcerers transfer and bind Nezha's spirit back into his body with the Red Armillary Sash, but Batman is mortally wounded.
 Damian offers his own life to save his father, but is told that his soul alone won't be able to save Batman.
-With Oracle's technology, Damian broadcasts a message to Gotham's citizens, urging them to help Batman in his greatest hour of need.
-Damian's words allow Gotham's citizens to give up small pieces of their souls, which are enough to revive Batman from death.
-The next morning, Damian confirms that that Lazarus Island has been evacuated, Lazarus Resin is gone from Earth and that Nezha and King Fire Bull have been imprisoned.
+With Oracle's technology, Damian broadcasts a message to Gotham's citizens, urging them to help Batman.
+Damian's words allow Gotham's citizens to give up small pieces of their souls and resurrect Batman.
+The next morning, Damian confirms that Lazarus Island has been evacuated, the Lazarus Resin has disappeared, and Nezha and King Fire Bull have been imprisoned.
 Damian reconciles with Batman and comments that there is no team more formidable than Batman and Robin.